 15 Loan receivables

-2022 \$'000 2021 \$'000
+2023 \$'000 2022 \$'000

-Loans to tenants 44,192 63,139
+Loans to tenants 55,705 44,192

-44,192 63,139
+55,705 44,192

 Gross impaired assets represent those assets that are contractually past due with security insufficient to cover the principal and arrears.
-The Scheme calculated provision for impairment based on the expected credit loss model (ECL).
-As at 30 June 2022, all loans were considered low risk of default under Stage 1 category and are considered not impaired.
-No loan loss provision made during the year ended 30 June 2022 (2021: \$nil).
+The Scheme calculated a provision for impairment based on the expected credit loss model (ECL).
+As at 30 June 2023, all loans were considered low risk of default under Stage 1 category and are considered not impaired.
+No loan loss provision has been made during the year ended 30 June 2023 (2022: nil).

-Loans to tenants comprises six loans to Infinite Care advanced when the aged care properties were acquired (refer to note 14).
+Loans to tenants comprises six loans to Infinite Care advanced when the aged care properties were acquired.
 The loans were provided to finance lessee costs of fitting out of the aged care properties and are governed by a Fit Out Loan Agreement.
-The loans are repayable in four years and the interest is payable on a quarterly basis.
+The loans are repayable in four years from acquisition and the interest is payable on a quarterly basis.
 The loans are secured by a fixed and floating charge over the assets of the applicable lessee and approved aged care provider entities, with cross guarantees provided between the holding companies.
-Total principal repayments of \$19,434,000 were made during the year (2021: \$23,236,000).
+Total principal repayments made during the year was \$nil (2022: \$19,434,000).